sequenceiq/slider/src/site/markdown/rolehistory.md

 actual hosts originally requested.

 1. Hoya builds up a map of which nodes have recently been used.
-1. Every node counts the no. of active containers in each role.
+1. Every node counts the number. of active containers in each role.
 1. Nodes are only chosen for allocation requests when there are no active or requested containers on that node.
 1. When choosing which instances to release, Hoya could pick the node with the most containers on it.
-Ths would spread load.
+Ths would spread the load.
-1. When there are no empty nodes to request containers on, a random request would let YARN choose.
+1. When there are no empty nodes to request containers on, a request would let YARN choose.

 #### Strengths